mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/cloud-architecture.md

 ## 4 How Does Mendix Cloud Offer High Availability? {#cloud-ha}

 The Mendix Cloud offers high availability for all app environments, ensuring zero downtime in the case of a Mendix Runtime outage.
-Users are able to scale Mendix app environments using the Cloud Portal.
+Users are able to scale Mendix app environments using the Developer Portal.
 When selecting a minimum of two containers, the application will run in high availability mode.

 {{% image_container width="600" %}}
 ![Application Scaling](attachments/figure-11-mendix-app-scaling.png)